 This book will be of interest to artists, art educators, environmental activists, cultural geographers, place-based philosophers and postgraduate students and to all those concerned with the revival of place through creative work in the twenty-first century.

 Table of Contents

 1. Geopoetics in context 2.
 Seeing, listening, acting 3.
 Deep mapping and slow residency 4.
 A call to action: reclaiming habitats through creative eco-social collaborations 5.
 Perception and cultural memories of place 6.
 Creative communities of practice: towards an ecosophical understanding of collaboration 7.
 Emergent practices 8.
 On the curation of landscapes and volcanoes 9.
 The slow pursuit of fidelity 10.
 ‘Fieldwork’, reconsidered

 Mary Modeen, Associate Dean (International) and Chair of Interdisciplinary Art Practice, researches broadly across Art and Humanities at the University of Dundee.
 She explores perception and place-based research, connecting many concerns.
 As such, this research is usually interdisciplinary, appearing as both art and writing.

-Iain Biggs is a former Director of the PLaCE research centre at UWE, Bristol, an Honorary Research Fellow at the University of Dundee and a Visiting Research Fellow at the Environmental Humanities Research Centre at Bath Spa University.
+Iain Biggs is a former Director of the PLaCE research centre at the University of the West of England (UWE), Bristol, an Honorary Research Fellow at the University of Dundee, and a Visiting Research Fellow at the Environmental Humanities Research Centre at Bath Spa University.